Prices have risen slightly this year, but there aren’t many surprises for Medicare costs in 2020.

 Medicare Part B Costs

 Medicare Part B generally covers preventive services and outpatient care – including general practitioners and same-day procedures.
-You need Part A and B to get supplemental coverage.
+You need Parts A and B to get supplemental coverage.

 You pay the standard premium amount (or higher) if: